 It’s the single worst scenario in most people’s imagination.
 Would it be an exaggeration to say it’s “a fate worse than death”?

 Not to worry, it can be avoidable, and I am going to tell you how.
 But first let’s explore some ideas and define what a nursing home is.

-Nowadays, if an older person has a stay in the hospital, they still need some recovery time before they can safely return home.
-It might be a hip fracture, a broken arm, or even an infection or a bout of pneumonia; nevertheless they are going to spend a few days or a few weeks recovering before being allowed to go home.
+Nowadays, if an older person has a stay in the hospital, they still need some recovery time… before they can safely return home.
+It might be a hip fracture, a broken arm, or even an infection or a bout of pneumonia.
+Still they are going to spend a few days or a few weeks recovering before being allowed to go home.

-These days hospitals release people “sicker and quicker” due to the Medicare reimbursement schedules.
-Several years ago to save money, the Medicare system went through every conceivable cause for hospitalization and gave it a value of x-number of hospital days, then told hospitals “this is what we will pay you…period.
+These days… hospitals release people “sicker and quicker” due to the Medicare reimbursement schedules.
+Several years ago to save money… the Medicare system went through every conceivable cause for hospitalization.
+They then gave a value of x-number of hospital days. t\Then told hospitals “this is what we will pay you…period.

-And it’s now a fact of life that nursing homes are a major player in the Medicare system, because they are cheaper than hospitals.
-So unless you are scheduled for surgery or you are in ICU, you are getting shipped out ASAP to a skilled nursing facility.
+It’s now a fact of life that nursing homes are a major player in the Medicare system.
+They are cheaper than hospitals.
+So unless you are scheduled for surgery or you are in ICU… you are getting shipped out ASAP to a skilled nursing facility.

 However, at any given time a large percentage of patients in nursing homes are there for the rest of their life.
 They are considered to be in “custodial care“.
 They are never going home.
 They are usually people that need to be on “machines” or just plain ran out of money and now Medicaid is footing the bill.
 But chances are, for most of them, it could have been avoided.